 Can I bring my dogs/pet?

 YES – the island is great for accommodating well behaved dogs, up to three per property.
-We do ask for a £15 surcharge per dog though, to cover extra cleaning costs.
+We do ask for a surcharge per dog though, see booking extras.
+You will need to bring dog towels and beds with you or they can be hired directly when you book or using your guest log in.

-Please ensure you bring relevant tick prevention or removal equipment (tick tweezers) and check your dogs after each adventure..
+Please ensure you bring relevant tick prevention and removal equipment (tick tweezers) and check your dogs after each adventure.

 Unfortunately cats and other pets are NOT permitted, in order to protect the island’s biodiversity.